-- 1. To use this feature, JEN must be set to Jumper Mode: [1-2]; (See #1 on the previous page). - 2.
-Otherwise, if JumperFree Mode is enabled, SW1 Switches 1,2 and 4 must be set to ON and SW1 Switch 3 to OFF (See #1 on the previous page) and then use BIOS setup in place of these switches (set Operating Frequency Setting to User Define under 4.4 Advanced Menu in BIOS Setup to set the CPU Frequency).
+- 1. To use this feature, JEN must be set to Jumper Mode: [1-2]; [See section 1]. - 2.
+Otherwise, if JumperFree mode is enabled, use BIOS setup in place of these switches (set Operating Frequency Setting to User Define under 4.4 Advanced Menu in BIOS Setup so you can set the CPU Frequency).